Ezzhingy/cs50-ai/traffic/README.md

 - added a hidden layer with 256 units, with a dropout of 50%
 - added an output layer with activation 'softmax' These choices resulted in a final accuracy of 0.9623

+Trained using the German Traffic Sign Recognition Benchmark dataset, consisting of 26,640 images of 43 different kinds of roads signs